 19. A model of a hot air balloon was first invented in Portugal by Father Bartolomeu de Gusmão, and it was tested on 8th August 1709.

-20. The largest cork oak tree forest is located in Portugal.
-The country has a law for the protection of the trees and exports its famous corks to Germany, the U.K, and the U.S.
+20. Next up on our list of facts: the world's largest cork forest is located in Portugal.
+The country has a law for the protection of the trees and its cork exports are sent to around the world.
+The biggest importers of Portuguese cork are Germany, the U.K, and the U.S. Did you know Portugal is responsible for 70% of the world's cork exports?

 22. Portugal is known for some of the most efficient ATM systems in the world.
 From donating to charities to buying concert tickets, a lot is done via ATMs.

-23. A fact fit for the Christmas time is that Porto broke the record for hosting the largest Santa Claus parade back in 2008, in which over 14,000 people dressed as Santa showed up to raise money for charity.
+23. Christmas facts are always fun!
+Porto broke the world record for hosting the largest Santa Claus parade back in 2008.
+Over 14,000 people dressed as Santa showed up to raise money for charity.

-24. Portugal has 15 UNESCO world heritage sites at the time of writing.
+24. Portugal is home to 15 UNESCO Intangible Cultural Heritage sites at the time of writing.

-26. The Portuguese were the first ones to invent tempura, which was then introduced by Portuguese merchants to the Japanese.
+26. Now for one of the most surprising facts!
+The Portuguese were the first ones to invent tempura, which was then introduced by Portuguese merchants to the Japanese.

 27. The globally famous and beloved Piri Piri sauce is said to have roots in Portugal and Mozambique.